 The calculation based on prescribed factors is detailed in section 6.1 of this guideline, and that based on factors for a particular product calculated from internal models is detailed in section 6.2 (lines 010 to 060 of the QFP form).
 However, if the insurer uses models, the result will be reported to line 070 of the QFP form.

 Column 04: Credit for Reinsurance Ceded:

-This is determined as outlined in section 6.4 ("Credit for utilization of risk mitigation strategies").
+This is determined as outlined in section 6.3.1.

 Column 05: Net Capital Required: